Case Recording

 - The file must be closed and archived at the point where the SGO is made unless there is an agreement to provide ongoing support set out in the support plan.
 Please also see the Special Guardianship Orders Policy and Procedure.

-Closing a Case Where a Child/Young Person Protection Plan is in Place
+Closing a children/young people and families electronic file where a Child/Young Person Protection Plan is in Place

 - A case cannot be closed while the child/young person is subject to a child protection plan;